locationtech/udig-platform/docs/user/en/tasks/Drag and Drop.rst

    -  Release it onto an existing Map to insert a layer

   .. note::
      The resource(s) must be dragged to the exact location in the Projects view hierarchy; they cannot be simply dragged and dropped onto a blank area.

 Map Editor
 ==========

-You can drag a File, URL or Catalog resource onto an open Map Editor; a layer will be added to the Map as if you had used the :doc:`Add Data wizard`
+You can drag a File, URL or Catalog resource onto an open Map Editor; a layer will be added to the Map as if you had used the :doc:`/reference/Add Data wizard`

 **Related reference**

-:doc:`Layers view`
+:doc:`/reference/Layers view`

-:doc:`Projects view`
+:doc:`/reference/Projects view`

-:doc:`Map editor`
+:doc:`/reference/Map editor`